 Your CRM acts as a record of interactions, perspectives, needs, notes, and contact details.
-The record is always current, as CRM is a cloud-based software.
-Teammates can quickly look at the records to deliver the best service and solutions.
-Furthermore, many CRM platforms have built-in collaboration tools that allow several individuals to work simultaneously on one file or track a document’s progress, such as a sales quote.
+This record is always current, as CRMs are cloud-based software.
+Teammates can quickly review records to deliver the best service and solutions.
+Furthermore, many CRM platforms have built-in collaboration tools that allow several individuals to work simultaneously on one file or track a document’s progress (like sales quotes).

 CRM software has come a long way in the last decade, improving its ease of use, functionality, and affordability significantly.
-However, it still faces a few challenges, such as:
+However, it still faces a few challenges.

-One of the most significant challenges of CRM implementation is cost.
+One of the most significant challenges of CRM implementation is the cost.
 Even though some CRMs offer affordable and even free solutions, as your business grows, your needs grow.
-You will require more of a CRM system as you scale.
-This is where things can get very expensive, very quickly.
+You'll require more from a CRM system as you scale.
+This is where things can get very expensive very quickly.
 Check the vendors’ subscription tiers before committing to any CRM system.
-You want to be sure it is still a cost-effective solution as you move to the more feature-rich tiers.
+You want to be sure it's still a cost-effective solution as you move to the more feature-rich tiers.

 - Software subscription